AlexanderDotH/VirtualAudioCable-LoopbackSetup/README.md

 Thanks to the contributors of [Naudio](https://github.com/naudio/NAudio)!

-The code is very usefull and gave me a basic understanding of Audio devices under Windows
+The code is very useful and gave me a basic understanding of audio devices under Windows